-MATH151 Intermediate Algebra 3-0-3
+MATH151 Intermediate Algebra

-This course prepares the student for higher level mathematics by covering further topics in algebra including exponents; polynomials; factoring; rational expressions; and solving linear, higher degree and rational equations (including the quadratic formula).
+This course prepares the student for higher level mathematics by covering topics including exponents; polynomials; factoring; rational expressions; and solving linear, higher degree and rational equations (including the quadratic formula).
 Quadratic functions, composite and inverse functions are introduced.
 Solving systems of linear equations of three and more variables by matrices and solving systems of inequalities by graphing.
-Solving of exponential lifelong learning.

-and logarithmic equations.
-Prerequisite: satisfactory placement test scores as defined by mathematics faculty, or successful completion (grade of C or better) of MATH131, or permission of the instructor.
+Solving of exponential and logarithmic equations.
+Prerequisite: satisfactory placement test scores as defined by math faculty, or successful completion (grade of C or better) of MATH131, or permission of the instructor.